rolinmb/option-chain/README.md

 <- <b>test.py</b> ->

 Tests for all combinations of constructor parameters of OptionChain objects.
 Also tests av.py fetch methods and simple 2-plot OptionChain surface visualization for default IV calculated surface.

-<- <b>senti.py</b> ->

-Scrapes headlines from a set of tickers and applies sentiment scores (via ntlk) to each headline in order to come up with a daily average sentiment score.
-Creates a plot of historical average daily sentiment scores w/ moving averages (finmath.py) using matplotlib.

-<- <b>senti_config.py</b> ->

-List of tickers to scrape headlines off of [FinViz](https://finviz.com/) and a list of ntlk vader sentiment scores for analyzing the tone of headlines.

 <- <b>main.py</b> ->